 Tuition and fees vary by degree program and the type of student you are.

-For the Department of Biology, students admitted to the MS with thesis program can receive $17,000 per academic year (fall and spring semesters) through graduate assistantships, plus a full tuition scholarship and low-cost health care insurance premiums.
-Summer stipend support may also be provided, if available.
-This applies to both U.S. citizens and international applicants.
+For the Integrated Biology Graduate Program in the Department of Biology, students admitted to the MS with thesis program can receive $19,236 per academic year (fall and spring semesters) through graduate assistantships, plus a full tuition scholarship, low-cost health care insurance premiums, and 50% of mandatory student fees.
+Continued support (including summer support) is dependent on the availability of funding This applies to both U.S. citizens and international applicants.

 The graduate application process has two steps